Chuck just can't catch a break.

 - In his career as keyboardist for Rammstein, Christian "Flake" Lorenz has played a suicide bomber, played a suicide jumper, played a hermaphrodite, was electrocuted, abandoned at his spot, cooked, sodomized and made to walk on a treadmill.
 Though this is a case of mileage varying, some still see him as The Woobie.

 - Fat-Blue/Mr. Johnson in Sesame Street.
-Can't Grover ever get his order right?
-Even when Grover isn't around, he has bad luck with other restaurants.
+Whether or not Grover is taking his order, he has bad luck at restaurants.

-- Another in-universe example of the Muppets is Bean Bunny, either finding himself squished inbetween a wall and an opened door, or having piles of props crash on top of him.
+- Bean Bunny often finds himself squished between a wall and an opening door or having piles of props crash on top of him.
 Word of God has it that it's become something of a break the cutie running gag on the set of Muppet productions.

 - Bluebottle of The Goon Show, perhaps the ultimate canonical Chew Toy.
 "You rotten swine!
 You have deaded me again!
 Look, my beautiful nut is all singed!"